jgraph/www.diagrams.net-source/_posts/2024-01-05-draw-tree-diagrams.md

 * All elements, except the root node have a **parent** node.
 The elements that are one step lower down the hierarchy from an element are its **children**.
 * If an element has no children, it is a **leaf** node - is the end of a branch.
 * **Sibling** nodes share a parent node.
-* You can follow branches toward the root node to find an elements' **ancestors**, or in the opposite direction toward the leaf nodes to find its **descendents**
+* You can follow branches toward the root node to find an elements' **ancestors**, or in the opposite direction toward the leaf nodes to find its **descendants**

 ## Draw a tree diagram in draw.io